rust-bakery/nom/doc/upgrading_to_nom_2.md

 % Upgrading to nom 2.0

+# Upgrading to nom 2.0

 The 2.0 release of nom adds a lot of new features, but it was also time for a big cleanup of badly named functions and macros, awkwardly written features and redundant functionality.
 So this release has some breaking changes, but most of them are harmless.

-# Simple VS verbose errors
+## Simple VS verbose errors

 The error management system of nom 1.0 is powerful: it allows you to aggregate errors as you backtrack in the parser tree, and gives you clear indications about which combinators worked on which part of the input.
 Unfortunately, this slowed down the parsers a bit, since a lot of code was generated to drop the error list when it was not used.